 So say you want to wear leggins during the cold with a skirt or shorts, that is fine but if you put on a lot of layers just cause it is cold out, what is the point since most of the time you will be indoors where it is probably not cold?

-Then again if you ARE going to be outdoors a lot of hours in the cold, then dress accordingly.posted 10 months ago
+Then again if you ARE going to be outdoors a lot of hours in the cold, then dress accordingly.posted over 1 year ago